-Must be in the following field(s) of study: Criminal Justice, Sociology
+Must be in the following Field(s) of Study: Criminology, Sociology

-SOCI 356 - Sociology of Policing
+SOCI 356 Sociology of Policing

 This course examines law enforcement in American society with a focus on empirical research and sociological and criminological theory.
 Students will review the historical development of policing in the United States, the roles of the police in contemporary society, the structure and responsibilities of law enforcement agencies in this country, and the interaction between institutional and individual aspects of police work.
 Students will also be exposed to research and theory on controversial issues in law enforcement, including the use of force, police deviance, the use of discretion, the impact of social inequality on enforcement, and policing in the mass media.